 Minimum inventory levels are the lowest amount of inventory you should have for each SKU.
 Anything below this threshold means you might stock out and fail to meet customer demand that comes your way.

-As such, your reorder point should consider what's happening with your supply chain and how variabilities affect your order lead times.
+As such, your low stock alert and reorder point should consider what’s happening with your supply chain and how variabilities affect your order lead times.
 That way, you can ensure replenishment arrives before you drop below this minimum stock level.

 Advantages of low inventory levels